risclite/risclite.github.io/index.md

 In the third stage,these 3 instructions will pass through their own ALU module.
 The instruction 139a will have a destination register: t1 and its new data.
 The othes are different because they need operations on data bus, not just a destination register and a simple new data.

 The buffer in the module "membuf" will have two newcomers: 13aa and 13b0, which are queued to operate the data bus one by one.
-The buffer have accepted one instrction : 13a4 in the last cycle.
+The buffer has accepted one instrction : 13a4 in the last cycle.
 It is operating the data bus now.
 The newcomers have to be queued in the buffer.

     13a4:	c398                	sw	a4,0(a5)